Adapted from Facebook Post of August 21, 2019

 Get yourself on the mailing list and Like the Facebook page.
 It’s the sheer numbers within our movement that count the most.

 President Trump’s reelection matters like nothing else.
 And of course, the re-taking of our state political leadership in Salem is critical.
-Diana and I, and a whole lot of other Oregonian grassroots leaders who have quietly joined us, think an Oregon Red Trifecta IS attainable relatively soon, especially because the Democrat Party is undergoing a profoundly idiotic implosion at the same time our President’s successes mount.
+Diana and I think an Oregon Red Trifecta IS attainable relatively soon, especially because the Democrat Party is undergoing a profoundly idiotic implosion at the same time our President’s successes mount.

 NOW is the time to strike!